Pacifist Socialist Party: After 1989

-Name

-The name Pacifist Socialist Party is an obvious combination of the party two main issues: peace and social justice.
-Other proposals on the 1957 foundation congress were Radical Socialist Peace Party (Dutch: Radicaal Socialistische Vredespartij), League for General Welfare (Bond voor Algemeen Welzijn), Progressive Party (Vernieuwingspartij) and Dutch Workers' Party (Nederlandse Arbeiderspartij).

 Ideology and issues

 Ideology

 The party's ideology was based on pacifism, socialism, and democracy.
 These three values were united by human rights.
 In war, capitalism, and dictatorship human rights are infringed.

-In its 1957 manifesto of principles the PSP advocated two major societal renewals: Firstly, a spiritual renewal, which sought to replace a society based on fear, division and power with a society based on trust, unity and justice – this reflected the party's pacifism.
+In its 1957 manifesto of principles, the PSP advocated two major societal renewals: Firstly, a spiritual renewal, which sought to replace a society based on fear, division and power with a society based on trust, unity and justice – this reflected the party's pacifism.
 Secondly, an economic renewal, which sought to replace a society based on classes by a classless society.
 This reflected the party's socialism.
 The PSP furthermore advocated a democratic political system and a democratic economy, it rejected the use of violence to solve international conflicts and it proposed a federal world state in which wealth would be shared by both the former colonizing powers and their former colonies.

-In the 1970s and 1980s new issues were incorporated into the PSP's ideology: women's liberation, gay rights, and environmentalism.
+In the 1970s and 1980s, new issues were incorporated into the PSP's ideology: women's liberation, gay rights, and environmentalism.